 - The Make, Model, Length, Number of People it Sleeps, and the Review Star Ratings

 - An Overview of the RV

-- Amenities Included – And you will also see Amenities NOT Included so there no misunderstandings
+- Amenities Included – And you will also see Amenities NOT Included, so there are no misunderstandings

 - Rates and Charges

-The great thing is that everything you need to know to rent the RV is on one page in a very easy to read format!
-It just couldn’t be any easier to rent an RV on Outdoorsy.
+The great thing is that everything you need to know to rent the RV is on one page in a very easy-to-read format!

 4. Contact the Owner